James Boasberg: Early life and education

-Clerkship and legal career
+Clerkship and legal career, 1990–2001

-After completing law school, Boasberg served as a law clerk for Judge Dorothy W. Nelson of the United States Court of Appeals for the Ninth Circuit for the 1990–91 term.
-He then went into private practice, working at firms first in San Francisco (1991–94) and then in the District of Columbia (1995–96).
-In 1996, Boasberg joined the office of the United States Attorney for the District of Columbia where he would spend 5.5 years as a prosecutor, specializing in homicides.
+After completing law school, Boasberg served from 1990 to 1991 as a law clerk for Judge Dorothy Wright Nelson of the U.S. Court of Appeals for the Ninth Circuit in San Francisco.
+He then went into private practice, working from 1991 to 1994 in San Francisco at Keker, Brockett & Van Nest (now Keker, Van Nest & Peters LLP) and from 1995 to 1996 in the District of Columbia at Kellogg, Hansen, Todd, Figel & Frederick.
+While at Kellogg, he was briefly colleagues with Neil Gorsuch.

+In 1996, Boasberg joined the office of the United States Attorney for the District of Columbia, where he spent five and a half years as a prosecutor, specializing in homicides.